-Brambles conducted internal figures on the volume of detergent for use in the cleaning of pallets, reusable plastic crates, plastic pallets and containers purchased by our businesses in FY19.
+Brambles collated internal figures on the volume of detergent for use in the cleaning of pallets, reusable plastic crates, plastic pallets and containers purchased by our businesses in FY20.
 This review included due diligence on the responsible sourcing of palm oil.
+The data collection method is manual, where there are data gaps, the volume of detergent is estimated based on percentage reported in the previous year.